-As a member of Providence Medicare Dual Plus (HMO D-SNP), you have the right to get several kinds of information from us.
+As a member of Providence Medicare Pine + Rx (HMO), you have the right to get several kinds of information from us.

-If you want any of the following kinds of information, please call Customer Service at 503-574-8000 or 1 800 603 2340 (TTY users call 711):
+If you want any of the following kinds of information, call Customer Service at 503-574-8000 or 1-800-603-2340 (TTY users call 711):

 - Information about our plan.
 This includes, for example, information about our plan's financial condition. - Information about our network providers and pharmacies.
 You have the right to get information about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - Information about your coverage and the rules you must follow when using your coverage.
 Chapters 3 and 4 provide information regarding medical services.
-Chapters 5 and 6 provide information about Part D drug coverage. - Information about why something isn't covered and what you can do about it.
+Chapters 5 and 6 provide information about Part D drug coverage.

+- Information about why something is not covered and what you can do about it.
 Chapter 9 provides information on asking for a written explanation on why a medical service or Part D drug isn't covered or if your coverage is restricted.
 Chapter 9 also provides information on asking us to change a decision, also called an appeal.

-Section 1.5 You have the right to know about your treatment options and participate in decisions about your care
+Section 1.5 You have the right to know your treatment options and participate in decisions about your care